Smoothed Online Learning for Prediction in Piecewise Affine Systems

 \section{Discussion}

 We have given an efficient online learning algorithm for prediction in piecewise affine (PWA) systems.
 Our results are the first foray into the study of such systems, and a number of outstanding questions remain: \iftoggle{icml} { Does directional smoothness facilliate low regret for planning and control, in addition to for simulation and prediction?
 If the systems are piecewise-affine but forced to be continuous on their boundaries, is there an oracle efficient algorithm which suffers low regret without assuming directional smoothness?
 Can learning in piecewise affine systems be obtained under \emph{partial observation} of the system state?
-Are Linear Complementarity systems, studied in \citep{jin2022learning}, amenable to oracle-efficient online learning? } { \begin{itemize} \item Does directional smoothness facilliate low regret for planning and control, in addition to for simulation and prediction? \item If the systems are piecewise-affine but forced to be continuous on their boundaries, is there an oracle efficient algorithm which suffers low regret without assuming directional smoothness?
+Can the dependence of regret on horizon be improved? } { \begin{itemize} \item Does directional smoothness facilliate low regret for planning and control, in addition to for simulation and prediction? \item If the systems are piecewise-affine but forced to be continuous on their boundaries, is there an oracle efficient algorithm which suffers low regret without assuming directional smoothness?
 Note that exponential weights on a suitable discretization suffices for an information-theoretic bound. \item Can learning in piecewise affine systems be obtained under \emph{partial observation} of the system state? \item What guarantees are possible if the underlying system can be approximated by a PWA system with many pieces, even if it is not exactly described by one?
 Note that this may require algorithms which overcome the separation condition, \Cref{ass:gap}. \item What other class of systems, like Linear Complementarity systems, studied in \citep{jin2022learning}, are amenable to oracle-efficient online learning? \end{itemize} } We hope that our work initiates investigation of the above as the field continues to expand its understanding beyond the linear regime.